martinconnarty/FileExamples/README.md

 4. Security Concerns and examples

 For the example files, I will try and create these myself, typically they will contain a minimal amount of data, such as "test".

+_For file requests, please open an Issue and I'll see what I can do!_